 Classic Stuffed Peppers are a delicious retro recipe.
-Bell peppers stuffed with a flavorful meat & rice mixture, baked with a tasty tomato sauce, and topped with cheese.
-Comfort Food from the childhood of millions!
+Bell peppers stuffed with a flavorful meat and rice mixture, baked with a tasty tomato sauce, and topped with cheese.
+Stuffed Bell Peppers are Comfort Food from the childhood of millions!

 Classic Stuffed Peppers

 I can’t tell you how long stuffed peppers have been around, but I would guess almost as long as humans have been eating them!
-Bell peppers are the perfect vessel for some sort of savory stuffing, and they are just begging to be stuffed!
+Bell peppers are the perfect vessel for some sort of savory stuffing.

 These were a staple in my home growing up, as they were in so many homes.

 Stuffed peppers are bell peppers, any color, that have the tops cut off, seeds removed, and are then stuffed with a flavorful meat and rice mixture.